 CLUNK.
 Hummmmmmmm.
 Don’t we all love the noise of a fridge compressor kicking in?
 Not me.
-I’ll take the silence of a propane-powered absorption fridge any day!
+I’ll take the silence of a propane-powered outdoor absorption fridge any day!

 - Silent – they won’t keep you up at night.